 Understanding Financial Aid Options

 As a student at Lamar Institute of Technology, your financial aid options include aid that does not need to be repaid such as need-based grants, work-study programs and scholarships.
 It also includes loans that you repay over time after graduation.

 Start your financial aid journey with the Free Application for Federal Student Aid (FAFSA).This application determines your level of need and may qualify you for assistance.

 The Office of Student Financial Aid is here to support you with information and resources to make your financial aid application process as clear and easy as possible, from completion of the FAFSA application through the management of your award.

 A wide variety of scholarships are offered, each year, to students at Lamar Institute of Technology.
 Scholarships are funds that cover all or a portion of the student’s educational expenses.
 There are two types of scholarships awarded through The Institute: those administered solely by LIT, and those administered by The Institute at the request of donors, who determine criteria and select recipients themselves.
-A complete listing of available scholarship funds may be found on our website at www.lit.edu.
+Click here to see a complete listing of available scholarships.

 Funds administered by the scholarship committee are awarded on the basis of academic achievement, programs of study, or special skills demonstrated by students.
 Consideration is given to extra-curricular activities such as leadership positions, career accomplishments, or honors and awards received.
 Departmental scholarships may also be available based on a student’s chosen field of study.

 Students applying for scholarships administered by Lamar Institute of Technology should apply on our website at www.lit.edu.
 New students will need to submit an academic transcript along with the scholarship application.

 Students must meet the following criteria to be eligible: